Integrability of boundary Liouville conformal field theory: Introduction and main results

+We can now specialize \eqref{eq:intro_moment} and \eqref{bounds_unit_volume} to define $U$, $G$ and $H$.
 In our expressions the locations of the insertions have been chosen as follows.
 For $\overline{U}$ and $ \overline{G}$ the bulk insertion is at $i$ and the boundary insertion of $\overline{G}$ is at infinity.
 For $\overline{H}$ the three boundary insertions have been placed at $0$, $1$ and infinity.
 An alternative choice would have been to write everything on the disk $\mathbb{D}$ as shown on Figure 1.
 In this case it is natural to place the bulk insertion of $\overline{U}$ and $ \overline{G}$ at $0$ and the boundary insertion of $\overline{G}$ at $1$.
 See the statement of Lemma \ref{link_D_H} for the expressions of $\overline{U}$ and $ \overline{G}$ written as moments of GMC on the unit circle.

 For $\overline{H}$ we have allowed the freedom to choose different cosmological constants $\mu_i$ on each arc of the boundary $\mathbb{R}$ in between insertions, namely the segments $(-\infty,0)$, $(0,1)$ and $(1, +\infty)$.
 The precise definition is given by equation \eqref{def:mu_boundary} above.
 This extra degree of freedom is standard in the physics literature \cite{FZZ, three_point} but was not considered in \cite{Disk}.
 In a similar way $\overline{R}$ will be dependent in the general case on a $\mu_1$ and $\mu_2$.
 For the correlations $\overline{U}$ and $ \overline{G}$ since the boundary $\mathbb{R}$ is not separated in disjoint components by boundary insertions, we fix $\mu_B$ to be constant on all $\mathbb{R}$.
 It then turns out that the dependence of these two correlations on $\mu_B$ is simply a fractional power of $\mu_B$ and we directly include it in the definition of $U$ and $G$.
 On the other hand the dependence of $R$ and $H$ on the $\mu_i$ will be non-trivial.